Green Gas Support Scheme and Green Gas Levy

 The Application Budget cap is designed to provide a cap against which applications to the scheme will be checked to ensure that there is available budget for them to register and receive payments under the scheme based on their estimated production.

-The Department for Energy Security and Net Zero have announced that on 1 April 2024 the GGSS Application Budget cap for FY 2024/2025 will be reduced from £88 million to £51.7 million.
+The Department for Energy Security and Net Zero (DESNZ) announced that the GGSS Application Budget cap for FY 2024/2025 would be reduced from £88 million to £51.7 million from 1 April 2024.
 The reduction in the Application Budget cap may affect applicants planning to commission in 2024/25.
+This budget cap was announced on 22 December 2023.

-For applications where a Provisional Tariff Guarantee Notice is issued on or after 1st April 2024, the available budget will be assessed against the revised £51.7 million Application Budget cap.
-This will be the case irrespective of whether the application was submitted before or after 1 April 2024.
+For applications where a Provisional Tariff Guarantee Notice is issued on or after 1st April of any year, the available budget will be assessed against the revised Application Budget cap applicable from 1 April of that year.
+This will be the case irrespective of whether the application was submitted before or after 1 April of that year.

 If the Application Budget cap is reached and there is insufficient budget available to approve an application, it will be placed into a queue.
 Applications will then be processed in the order they applied should additional budget become available either through other applications withdrawing or being rejected or through an increase in budget by the Secretary of State each financial year.

 Later applications with a smaller capacity may be processed should there be sufficient budget available for that application.
-Please see The Department for Energy Security and Net Zero GGSS Budget Management document for more details of the budget caps.
+Please see the DESNZ Green Gas Support Scheme Budget Management document for more details of the budget caps.

 Please note that Ofgem must not issue a Provisional Tariff Guarantee Notice where this would cause the budget cap to be exceeded.